-Learn more about protein function by checking out Learn.Genetic's "Examples of Single Gene Disorders", which describes how proteins are involved in various gene disorders.
+Learn more about protein function checking out Learn.Genetic 's "Examples of Single Gene Disorders". which describes how proteins are involved in various gene disorders.

-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here: